yongkangl/PurC/README.md

 ## Introduction

-`HVML` is a descriptive programming language proposed and designed by [Vincent Wei],
-    who is the author of the China-first open source project - [MiniGUI].
+`HVML` stands for 'Hybrid Virtual Markup Language', which is a descriptive programming language invented by [Vincent Wei] - the author of the first Chinese open-source software ([MiniGUI]).

-`PurC` is the acronym of `the Prime HVML inteRpreter for C language`.
-It is also the abbreviation of `Purring Cat`, while `Purring Cat` is the nickname and the mascot of HVML.

-The goal of PurC is to implement all features defined by [HVML Specifiction V1.0] and all predefined dynamic objects defined by [HVML Predefined Variables V1.0] in C language.

-You can use PurC to run an HVML program or an HVML app by using the command line tool `purc`,
-    or use PurC as a library to build your own HVML interpreter.
+This interpreter implementation is expected to be the `Prime HVML interpreter for C language`, there is also a nickname `Purring Cat` for it, and `PurC` is the abbreviation.

+`PurC` targets a full implementation for [HVML Specification V1.0], contains all mandatory features and default objects defined in the specification.

+The build result of the sources in this repository contains:
+- Interpreter libraries for 3rd party interpreter implementations.
+- An CLI-based interpreter `purc` to run HVML programs.
+- HVML program examples and tests.

+By now, `PurC` supports Linux and macOS.
+Windows support is ongoing.
+Other platforms' support contribution is open - welcome to contribute.

+Check [Release note](RELEASE-NOTES.md) for detailed updates in per release.

-We release PurC under LGPLv3, so it is free for commercial use if you follow the conditions and terms of LGPLv3.
+`PurC` is published under LGPLv3, it is free for commercial usage by following the conditions and terms of LGPLv3.

-This is the version 0.9.2 of PurC.
-By now, PurC provides support for Linux and macOS.
-The support for Windows is on the way.
-We welcome anyone to port PurC to other platforms.

 To learn the basic concepts about HVML programming, please refer to the following tutorial: